ashejim/C964/_build/html/_sources/task1.md

 It's a new field, and answers vary depending on who you ask.
 But for the purposes of this project, ML is the application of an algorithm to data.
 Also see [FAQ: What is ML?](task1:faq:what_is_machine_learning?).
 ```

 The "organizational need" requirement gives your project a purpose and audience.
 From an assessment perspective, it has little other value, so you need not worry about your project's profitability or practical impact.
 Such criteria are *not* assessed.
-This is a computer science project; neither you nor the evaluators are business majors.
+This is a computer science project, not a business or software project.

+### Data

-But you can't apply an algorithm to data -without data.
+ML applies an algorithm to data, and you can't apply an algorithm to data -without data.
 So finding data should be an early step.

-### Data

 A machine learning application is the hard requirement of the capstone, but you can’t apply an algorithm to data -without data.
 Moreover, most datasets provide a question to answer, e.g., predictions, classifications, or recommendations for which an “organizational need” can always be found.